mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/counts-and-citations.rst

      - Subjects for journal.
 Originally enriched from National Academy of Medecine (Depricated).
    * - ``publisher_subjects``
      - object[]
-     - Subjects for journal set by the publisher.
+     - See :ref:`Publisher subjects` for more information.
    * - ``readers``
      - object
+     - See :ref:`Readers` for more information.
+   * - ``readers_count``
-     - Readers.
+     - number
+     - Total number of unique users who have saved this article in Mendeley, CiteULike or Connotea.
    * - ``images``
      - object
-     - Links to PNG versions of the donut.
+     - See :ref:`Images` for more information.
    * - ``details_url``
      - string
      - URL to relevant Altmetric Details Page.